DiviyaBhavaani/Enterprise-IT-Ops-Intelligence-Platform/README.md

 > *"Which services have the highest SLA breach risk this week?"*
 > *"What was the average P1 resolution time for billing-api in Q3?"*
 > *"Are there any cost anomalies I should be aware of?"*
-> *"Predict severity for an after-hours security incident in auth-service affecting 10,000 users"*
+> *"Predict severity for an after hours security incident in auth service affecting 10,000 users"*

 **To enable:** Enter your OpenAI or Anthropic API key in the dashboard's AI Chat tab.